NoahBurkholder/wiki-noah/docs/readme.md

 1. I've met you in real life.
 2. You do creative stuff.
 3. You're not an asshole.

+And in general I want to **encourage** you to contribute if:

+1. You're passionate.
+2. There's a gap in the wiki's knowledge.
+3. You're nice.

+Things which I don't know how to write about that YOU might.

+1. YOUR OWN PROJECTS
+2. Marketing
+3. Self-Promotion
+4. Animation
+5. 2D Art and Pixel Art
+6. 3D Art
+7. Level Design
+8. Audio Design
+9. Audio Systems
+10. Funding Projects
+11. Funding Studios
+12. Finding Jobs
+13. Networking, Events, GDC
+14. Ethical Guidelines I'm Not Aware of or am Otherwise Underqualified to Talk About
+15. Mental Health
+16. Professionalism
+17. Contract Work / Freelance Work
+18. Initiating Collaboration
+19. Lifestyle Stuff
+20. "How much should I be getting paid?"

+And many more!

 But I think I can find a place for just about any topics, especially if they pertain to all creatives, and especially if the content is game-applicable.
 That said I don't want to limit this resource exclusively to games when so much of it is transferrable to other mediums.